 Colin began coaching for ISA full time in 2015 and has been evolving his Laser coaching methodology on the ISA team ever since.
 His coaching style has been described as patient, methodical and analytical.

 During lulls, even advanced sailors tend to chase apparent wind around obliterating VMG and slowing them down unnecessarily.
-Much is often said about changing gears in up and down pressure in regards to sail shape, and while that’s very important, there’s a lot more to learn.
-By handling gusts and lulls efficiently, you’ll feel an ease coming into to the boat because you’ll be working with it, not against it, and you’ll notice big performance improvements as well.
+Much is often said about changing gears in up and down pressure in regards to sailing shape, and while that’s very important, there’s a lot more to learn.
+By handling gusts and lulls efficiently, you’ll feel ease coming into the boat because you’ll be working with it, not against it, and you’ll notice big performance improvements as well.

 The Right Way